 \subsection{History-Based Destination Prediction}

-\textit{Notations:} As introduced above, this history-based prediction model is applied at the pre-journey stage aiming to predict the destination of this trip.
-In addition to the departure and arrival timestamp and position introduced in \eqref{equ: trip history definition}, for a specific trip $\mathbb{T}_k$, a set of extra features $f_k^H$, such as temporal features (e.g., day of the week) and weather conditions (e.g., temperature), is also included for model training.
-Denoting $N_f^H$ as the number of $f_k^H$, the length of the extended historical record of $\mathbb{T}_k$ would be $M_H = N_f^H + 4$.
-In other words, the size of the extended historical record of $N$ trips in total would be $N \times M_H$.
+\textit{Notations:} As introduced above, this history-based prediction model is applied at the pre-journey stage to predict the destination of this trip.
+In addition to the departure and arrival timestamp and position introduced in \eqref{equ: trip history definition}, each specific trip $\mathbb{T}_k$ includes a set of extra features $f_k^H$, such as temporal features (e.g., day of the week) and weather conditions (e.g., temperature).
+Denoting $N_f^H$ as the number of $f_k^H$, the length of the extended historical record for $\mathbb{T}_k$ becomes $M_H = N_f^H + 4$.
+In other words, the size of the extended historical record for $N$ trips in total amounts $N \times M_H$.